rujelly/trustwave-login-changer/README.md

-## Trustwave Password Changer ##
+## Trustwave Login Changer ##

 ### Summary ###
-Update the password for all apps in Trustwave.
+Change the login credentials for apps in Trustwave

 ### Requirements ###
 * Python 2.7